 If you are brand new to the personal training industry, make sure you choose a reputable and credentialed certification.
 This will help get your foot in the door of a gym.
 If you have been in the game for a while, make sure your ideas and practices are still current and relevant.
 Most importantly, double-check and make sure that the information and content you are putting out is correct for efficacy and the safety of your viewers and potential clients.

 Randy Leopando, CSCS, FMS, RCPT*E

 A fitness industry veteran of 22 years, Randy is the Training and Education Manager at TRUE Fitness.
 He spent much of his career as a fitness director and operations management for a privately owned fitness facility that offered general memberships, personal training, group fitness, small group training, Pilates, nutrition counseling, and sports performance training.
-Randy has been a consultant for ACE, regional committee member for NSCA, and currently provides education on TRUE cardio and strength products to club owners and staff.
+Randy has been a consultant for ACE, a regional committee member for NSCA, and currently provides education on TRUE cardio and strength products to club owners and staff.